 This course will introduce students to fundamental philosophical questions concerning human existence; for example, the nature of knowledge, self and reality.
 In particular, students will study one of the most important focal points of Asian thought: the search for harmony in life at both the individual and social levels.
-The course will focus on the Vedic traditions, Buddhism, Confusianism, and Taoism.
-[Spring] Gen Ed Humanities, Liberal Arts/Sciences Elective [3 credits] Contact hours: 3
+The course will focus on the Vedic traditions, Buddhism, Confucianism, and Taoism.
+[Spring] Gen Ed Humanities, Liberal Arts/Sciences Elective, Applied Learning-Other [3 credits] [3 contact hour(s)]